vircadia/vircadia-native-core/README.md

 The domain-server gives a number different types of assignments to the assignment-client for different features: audio, avatars, voxels, particles, and meta-voxels.

-Follow the instructions in the [install guide](INSTALL.md) to build the various components.
+Follow the instructions in the [build guide](BUILD.md) to build the various components.

 From the domain-server build directory, launch a domain-server.